Dozens dead after blast in southwestern Pakistan at a rally celebrating birthday of Islam's prophet

 Dozens dead after blast in southwestern Pakistan at a rally celebrating birthday of Islam’s prophet

-QUETTA, Pakistan (AP) — A powerful bomb exploded near a mosque at a rally celebrating the birthday of Islam’s Prophet Muhammad in southwestern Pakistan on Friday, killing at least 52 people and injuring nearly 70 others, police and a government official said.
+QUETTA, Pakistan (AP) — A powerful bomb exploded in a crowd of people celebrating the Prophet Muhammad’s birthday in southwestern Pakistan on Friday, killing at least 52 people and wounding nearly 70 others, authorities said.
+It was one of the deadliest attacks in recent years.

-The bombing occurred in Mastung, a district in Baluchistan province, where around 500 people had gathered for a procession to celebrate the birth anniversary of the prophet.
-Muslims hold rallies and distribute free meals to people on the occasion, which is known as Mawlid an-Nabi.
+TV footage and videos on social media showed an open area near a mosque strewn with the shoes of the dead and wounded.
+Some of the bodies had been covered with bedsheets.
+Residents and rescuers were seen rushing the wounded to hospitals, where a state of emergency had been declared and appeals were being issued for blood donations.

-TV footage and videos on the social media showed an open area near a mosque strewn with the shoes of the dead and wounded after the bombing.
-Some of the bodies had been covered with bedsheets, and residents and rescuers were seen rushing the wounded to hospitals, where a state of emergency had been declared and appeals were being issued for blood donations.
+Around 500 people had gathered for a procession from the mosque to celebrate the birth of the prophet, known as Mawlid an-Nabi, an occasion marked by rallies and the distribution of free meals.

-Those injured in the blast were taken to nearby hospitals and some were in critical condition, government administrator Atta Ullah said.
-Abdul Rasheed, the District Health Officer in Mastung, said 30 bodies were taken to one hospital and 22 others were counted at a second hospital.
+Some of the wounded were in a critical condition, government administrator Atta Ullah said.
+Thirty bodies were taken to one hospital and 22 were counted at another, Abdul Rasheed, the District Health Officer in Mastung, said.

 A senior police officer, Mohammad Nawaz, was among the dead, Ullah said.
-Officers were investigating to determine whether the bombing was a suicide attack, he added.
+Officers were investigating whether the bombing was a suicide attack, he added.

-Friday’s bombing came days after authorities asked police to remain on maximum alert, saying militants could target rallies making the birthday of Islam’s prophet.
+Friday’s bombing came days after authorities asked police to remain on maximum alert, saying militants could target rallies for Mawlid an-Nabi.

-Also Friday, a blast ripped through a mosque located on the premises of a police station in Hangu, a district in the northwester Khyber Pakhtunkhwa province, wounding seven people, said Shah Raz Khan, a local police officer.
+Also Friday, a blast ripped through a mosque located on the premises of a police station in Hangu, a district in the northwestern Khyber Pakhtunkhwa province, killing at least two people and wounding seven, said Shah Raz Khan, a local police officer.

-He said the mud-brick mosque collapsed because of the impact of the blast and rescuers were removing the debris to pull out worshippers from the rubble.
+He said the mud-brick mosque collapsed because of the impact of the blast and rescuers were pulling worshippers from the rubble.
 Police say it was not immediately clear what caused the blast.

-No one claimed responsibility, and it was unclear what caused the blast when around 40 people were praying at the mosque.
-Most of the worshippers were police officers,
+No one claimed responsibility for the blast in Hangu, and the cause was unclear.
+About 40 people were praying at the mosque at the time, most of them police officers.

-Pakistan’s President Arif Alvi condemned the attack and asked authorities to provide all possible assistance to the wounded and the victims’ families.
+Pakistan’s President Arif Alvi condemned the attacks and asked authorities to provide all possible assistance to the wounded and the victims’ families.

-In a statement, caretaker Interior Minister Sarfraz Bugti denounced the bombing and expressed sorrow and grief over the loss of lives.
-He said it was a “heinous act” to target people in the Mawlid an-Nabi procession.
+In a statement, caretaker Interior Minister Sarfraz Bugti denounced the bombing, calling it a “heinous act” to target people in the Mawlid an-Nabi procession.

-The government had declared a national holiday for the birth anniversary of Prophet Muhammad, and President Alvi and caretaker Prime Minister Anwaarul-haq-Kakar in separate messages had called for unity and for people to adhere to the teachings of Islam’s prophet.
+The government had declared Friday a national holiday.
+President Alvi and caretaker Prime Minister Anwaarul-haq-Kakar in separate messages had called for unity and for people to adhere to the teachings of Islam’s prophet.

 No one immediately claimed responsibility for Friday’s bombing, but Pakistani Taliban quickly distanced themselves from it.
-The Pakistani Taliban, known as Tehreek-e-Taliban Pakistan, or TTP, is a separate group but a close ally of the Afghan Taliban, which seized power in neighboring Afghanistan in August 2021 as U.S. and NATO troops were in the final stages of their pullout from the country after 20 years of war.
+Known at Tehreek-e-Taliban, or TTP, the Pakistani Taliban is separate from the Afghan Taliban but closely allied to the group which seized power in neighboring Afghanistan in August 2021 as U.S. and NATO troops were in the final stages of their pullout from the country after 20 years of war.

 The Islamic State group has claimed previous deadly attacks in Baluchistan and elsewhere.